Greenhouse Climate Prediction for Horticultural Projects

 With Hortinergy, you can simulate screens, semi-closed greenhouse, closed greenhouse, energy consumption, sustainability, cannabis greenhouse , supplemental lighting, and calculate carbon tax rebate.
 We provide also trainings on energy consumption to be a greenhouse designer.

-You can now simulate the indoor climate and energy consumption of your greenhouse project in 2030, 2040 and 2050 worldwide.
+You can now use Greenhouse Climate Prediction to simulate the indoor climate and energy consumption of your greenhouse project for the years 2030, 2040, 2050, and even 2100, anywhere in the world.

 To analyse the future of climate change, IPCC experts have defined greenhouse gas emission and concentration pathways known as Representative Concentration Pathways (RCPs).